storageos/storageos.github.io/_docs/manage/rules.md

 ## Parameters

-Before creating a rule, an explination of the available parameters and how these are used is required.
+To create a rule, a number of parameters need to be set from the command line.

 ### Actions